-All the predictor variables are the same as those used in the "General linear regression" and "Multinomial logistic regression" sections.
-It is always important to explore the data before running statistical models, so if you have not yet done so, please first look at the "Getting started and exploring the data" section.
-You will also need to construct a few of the explanatory variables before creating your regression model (as explained in that introductory section).
+All the predictor variables are the same as those used in the general linear and multinomial logistic regression sections.
+It is always important to explore the data before running statistical models, so if you have not yet done so, please first look at exploring the data.
+You will also need to construct a few of the explanatory variables before creating your regression model, see main variables of interest.

-Preparing the outcome variable: Obese or not at age 42
+4.3 Preparing the outcome variable: Obese or not at age 42

 For this regression, we are going to derive an outcome variable, obese42, that is dichotomous (comprised of two groups): 'not obese' and 'obese'.
-We do this derivation using the variable bmi42, a continuous variable that we also use in the "General linear regression section".
-The definition of obesity that we are using as the basis of our categorisation is from the World Health Organisation (WHO) standards (http://apps.who.int/bmi/index.jsp?introPage=intro\3.htm).
+We do this derivation using the variable bmi42, a continuous variable that we also use in the general linear regression section.
+The definition of obesity that we are using as the basis of our categorisation is from the World Health Organisation (WHO) standards (http://apps.who.int/bmi/index.jsp?introPage=intro_3.htm).
 A BMI of 30 and over was defined as obese; a BMI below 30 as not obese.
 Creating the obese42 variable requires a series of commands as illustrated below.